 The first draft is not craft – it’s not supposed to be.
-The first draft is just the raw material that you will later shape, it’s what Terry Pratchett wrote, you telling YOURSELF the story.
-It’s not until you have it in some outside shape or form (ie. no longer in the murky unreal subconscious) that you can actually start to see the shape it will later become.
+The first draft is just the raw material that you will later shape, as Terry Pratchett wrote, it’s simply a matter of you telling YOURSELF the story.
+It’s not until you have it in some concrete shape or form (ie. no longer in the murky unreal subconscious) that you can actually start to see the story it will later become.

 This doesn’t mean it’s not a major feat, to finish that first draft, and this doesn’t mean you won’t learn an enormous amount about discipline, writing, and story structure through engaging with the page every single day until it’s done.
 But you won’t be able to see it all objectively until you have that first draft written and complete – with an idea of the resolution of the story, the major questions of the story, the themes that are most important to you, and what you really want to focus on and reshape.

 and I carved until I set him free